Cushman, Arkansas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Cushman has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Education

 Batesville School District serves the community.
-Cushman School District consolidated into the Batesville district on July 1, 2009.
+The Cushman School District consolidated into the Batesville district on July 1, 2009.

+Batesville High School is the Batesville district's sole comprehensive high school.